mdommett/exciton_coupling/README.md

 ## Requirements

-The `exciton_coupling` is written in python3 are requires the following packages to be installed and in the python path:
+The `exciton_coupling` is written in python3 and requires the following packages to be installed and in the python path:

 `numpy`

-`periodic`

 `sys`